 The Red Tent or Moon Lodge is simply a gathering of women that occurs at the new moon when girls & women are most in need of support, rest & reflection.
-A timeless tradition observed by ancient cultures it serves as a regular forum for empowering one’s feminine sense of selfhood.
+This is a timeless tradition observed by ancient cultures which serves as a regular forum for empowering women’s sense of selfhood.

 ‘Being publicly sexual has become the only acceptable way for girls

 The ancient custom of initiating young women when they begin their fertility cycle into the monthly gathering of older women supports them through the natural process of individuation from their Mums.

 Without this transition being formerly marked & young women being afforded a larger circle of support this can be a tense time behind closed doors with teenage girls rebelling against their mothers in order to assert their own feminine identity.

 Initiating teenage girls into a circle of trusted older women provides them with a network who they can turn to when they need guidance, rather than being blindly led by their peers or seeking guidance from magazines sponsored by a corporate agenda.

 This provides an authentic foundation of practical support so they can make the necessary errors in judgement that are universal on the road to wisdom.
 This is a safeguard that is even more pertinent in our modern world which preys upon the naivete of young women and their need to be liked & affirmed as sexually attractive.

 Welcoming girls to their womanhood affirms being a woman is worth celebrating & that it is safe for us to gather & speak our truth.
 Marking this rite of passage also helps both mother & daughter to acknowledge that the childhood phase has passed so new responsibilities must be accepted if new freedoms are to be granted.

 Knowledge is Power.
 When women take time to connect with their inner most thoughts & feelings they can better respond to their needs.